Want to lead others? What to learn about outdoor adventure leadership? Want to have the best job on campus? You are in the right place.

 If you successfully gained the experiences and skills (through SOLE and on your own time), you may be eligible the staff mini-term training and in-service.

-These sessions are in-depth 8-10 hours each day and build on skills and experiences staff already have.
+These sessions are in-depth 8-10 hours/day and build on skills and experiences staff already have.

-Some staff attend all three, but most attend just one.
+Some staff attends all three, but most attend just two.
 If you wish to work Ignite Outdoor freshman orientation trips, you must attend the Ignite Outdoors training.

-The following training are for those who are specialized in that particular activity.
+The following are for those who are specialized in that particular activity.

-- NOLS/WMI Wilderness First Aid (WFA) 16-hour certification course
+- NOLS Wilderness First Aid (WFA) 16-hour certification course

 *Note: Discounted registration for the class.* (additional fee required)